MaterializeInc/materialize/doc/user/content/ingest-data/mysql/_index.md

 ## Supported versions and services

 {{< note >}}
-MySQL-compatible database systems aren't guaranteed to work with the MySQL source out-of-the-box.
+MySQL-compatible database systems are not guaranteed to work with the MySQL source out-of-the-box.
 [MariaDB](https://mariadb.org/), [Vitess](https://vitess.io/) and [PlanetScale](https://planetscale.com/) are currently **not supported**.
 {{< /note >}}

-The MySQL source requires **MySQL 5.7+**, and is compatible with most common MySQL hosted services.
+The MySQL source requires **MySQL 5.7+** and is compatible with most common MySQL hosted services.

 | Integration guides                          |